MicrosoftDocs/msteams-docs/msteams-platform/resources/samesite-cookie-update.md

 > [!NOTE]
 > For best practice, it is recommended that you always set SameSite attributes to reflect the intended use for your cookies.
 Do not rely on default browser behavior.
 For more information, see [Developers: Get Ready for New SameSite=None; Secure Cookie Settings](https://blog.chromium.org/2019/10/developers-get-ready-for-new.html).

-### Tabs, task modules, and message extensions
+### Tabs, task modules, and messaging extensions

 * Teams tabs use `<iframes>` to embed content that is viewed in a top level or first party context.
 * Task modules allow you to create modal popup experiences in your Teams application.
 Similar to a tab, a modal window opens inside the current page.
-* Message extensions allow you to insert enriched content into chat message from external resources.
+* Messaging extensions allow you to insert enriched content into chat message from external resources.

 Any cookies used by embedded content are considered as third party when the site is displayed in an `<iframe>`.
 In addition, if any remote resources on a page rely on cookies being sent with a request `<img>` and `<script>` tags, external fonts, and personalized content, you must ensure those are marked for cross site usage, such as `SameSite=None; Secure` or ensure that a fallback is in place.